AMO Concepts and Object Model

 This topic contains the following sections:

 By design, AMO is only intended for object management and not for querying data.
-If the user needs to query Analysis Services data from a client application, the client application should use Developing with ADOMD.NET.
+If the user needs to query Analysis Services data from a client application, the client application should use ADOMD.NET.

 AMO is a complete library of classes designed to manage an instance of Analysis Services from a client application in managed code under the .NET Framework version 2.0.